Saturday, June 30, 2007

 If Jamaica don't already play "Welcome To Jamrock"

-the field for all home international matches,
+when taking the field for all home international matches,

 then they need to start, pronto.